Skip to content

 Important for accessdev users!

-If you are an accessdev user, make sure you are a member of hr22 and ki32 projects.
+If you were an accessdev user, make sure you are a member of hr22 and ki32 projects.

-Then, refer to instructions on how to Set up persistent session worflow for ACCESS-CM, and how to port suites from accessdev.
+Then, refer to instructions on how to Set up persistent session workflow for ACCESS-CM, and how to port suites from accessdev.

 Prerequisites